 - How much coverage you buy

-Your driving history can have a major impact on your car insurance rates.
+Your driving history can have a major impact on your car insurance quotes.
 If you caused an accident or have moving violations like speeding tickets, you can expect to pay more.

 Insurance companies typically review your motor vehicle record from the past three to five years when setting rates.